SecretFoundation/docs/docs/protocol/encryption-specs.md

 For example, an original contract with a permissioned getter, such that only whitelisted addresses can query the getter.
 In the malicious contract the attacker can set themselves as the owner and ask the malicious contract to decrypt the state of the original contract via that permissioned getter.

-## Tx Replay attacks
+## Tx replay attacks

 After a contract runs on the chain, an attacker can sync up a node up to a specific block in the chain, and then call into the enclave with the same authenticated user inputs that were given to the enclave on-chain, but out-of-order, or omit selected messages.
 A contract that does not anticipate or protect against this might end up de-anonymizing the information provided by users.
 For example, in a naive voting contract (or other personal data collection algorithm), we can de-anonymize a voter by re-running the vote without the target's request, and analyze the difference in final results.

-## More Advanced Tx Replay attacks -- search to decision for Millionaire's problem
+## More advanced tx replay attacks -- search to decision for millionaire's problem

 This attack provides a specific example of a TX replay attack extracting the full information of a client based on replaying a TX.